pdol9/PlatForge/README.md

 - First copy a desired project into ```/srcs/``` directory

-- To build a docker image run
+- Then build a docker image
 ```bash
 make
 ```